 Support for testing code

-Support for writing tests, particularly in a Zope3/ZTK environment, using either nose2 or zope.testing.
+Support for writing tests, particularly in a Zope3/ZTK environment, using zope.testing (nose2 may also work, but is not recommended).

 nti.testing can be installed using pip, either from the git repository or from PyPI: